unitaryfund/mitiq/docs/source/guide/guide_05-error-mitigation.rst

 statistical fitting models, which can be linear or non-linear.
 These methods are contained in the :mod:`mitiq.factories` and :mod:`mitiq.zne` modules.

+In theory, one way zero-noise extrapolation can be simulated, also with ``mitiq``, is by picking an underlying noise model, e.g., a memoryless bath such that the system dissipates with Lindblad dynamics.
+Likewise, zero-noise extrapolation can be applied also to non-Markovian noise models :cite:`Temme_2017_PRL`.

+However, it is important to point out that zero-noise extrapolation is a very general method in which one is free to scale and extrapolate almost whatever parameter one wishes to, even if the underlying noise model is unknown.
+E.g., in the Yousef example we scale the random angle variance, with unitary folding we scale the circuit depth without assuming any specific error model

-In experiments, zero-noise extrapolation can be performed with pulse stretching as a means to introduce a difference between the effective time that a gate is affected by decoherence during its execution on hardware in terms of time-resolved pulses.
+In experiments, zero-noise extrapolation has been performed with pulse stretching :cite:`Kandala_2019_Nature`.
+In this way, a difference between the effective time that a gate is affected by decoherence during its execution on the hardware was introduced by controlling only the gate-defining pulses.

 The effective noise of a quantum circuit can be scaled also at a gate-level, i.e., without requiring a direct control of the  physical hardware.
 For example this can be achieved with the :ref:`unitary folding<guide-folding>` technique, a method which is present in the ``mitiq`` toolchain.